-Applicants who are a recipient of federal financial aid, could potentially lose some or all of their financial aid eligibility by changing majors.
-Accepted change of major applicants must notify the Financial Aid office in person, as their financial aid will need to be revised.
+Applicants who are a recipient of federal financial aid could potentially lose some or all of their financial aid eligibility by changing majors.
+Accepted change of major applicants must notify the Office of Financial Aid in person, as the accepted applicant's financial aid will need to be revised.